 Skip to content

-Many Indigenous people do not have access to specialised eye health services, including optometrists and ophthalmologists (specialist eye doctors) .
-As a result, Indigenous people are more likely than non-Indigenous people to suffer from poor eye health that is preventable.
+Most eye problems are preventable and treatable , however, many Aboriginal and Torres Strait Islander people do not have access to specialised eye health services from providers such as optometrists and ophthalmologists (specialist eye doctors) .
+As a result, Aboriginal and Torres Strait Islander people are more likely than non-Indigenous people to have poor eye health that is preventable.